Half of US adults now fully vaccinated against COVID-19: CDC

 As of Tuesday, about 131 million Americans, roughly 39% of the country’s entire population, are fully vaccinated against the virus, according to the CDC.

+The White House coronavirus response team heralded the 50% vaccination threshold at a briefing Tuesday, calling it a “major milestone” and applauding every American who has played a role.

+“The progress that we have made … is due to all of you who have gotten vaccinated, who have contributed not only to your health but to mine and my family’s and my friends’ and yours, and the health of people who can’t get vaccinated because of their medical condition,” COVID-19 adviser Andy Slavitt said at the briefing.
+“You’ve contributed to our country.”

 Vaccination rates vary among the states.
-There were nine states -- New Mexico, Vermont, Hawaii, New Hampshire, Massachusetts, Connecticut, Maine, New Jersey and Rhode Island -- that had 70% of their adult population vaccinated as of Sunday, according to CDC data.
+There were nine states — New Mexico, Vermont, Hawaii, New Hampshire, Massachusetts, Connecticut, Maine, New Jersey and Rhode Island — that had 70% of their adult population with at least one dose as of Sunday, according to CDC data.

+At least 25 states and Washington, D.C., have now fully vaccinated at least half of their adult population with at least one COVID-19 vaccine dose.
+These include Alaska, California, Maryland, New York, Vermont and Wisconsin.

 COVID-19 cases and deaths have been on a major decline since vaccines have been made more available to the public.